mickeys/lose-weight-keto/README.md

 	</tr>
 </table>

 Delve into the scientific literature if you want, or watch the best documentary that I've found thus far, [The Perfect Human Diet](http://www.imdb.com/title/tt2014248/) (2012).
+Or read a <a href="http://bigthink.com/21st-century-spirituality/how-the-keto-diet-with-no-exercise-outperforms-the-standard-american-diet-with-exercise">good article for layman</a>.

 You'll have to let go of all the folk wisdom family and friends have been broadcasting as the truth since you were a baby.
 It's all wrong.
 We now have <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3945587/">nutritional science</a>, we **know** what our bodies need to not be pudgy.